-- Collaborate with stakeholders to achieve ML3 and aim for ML4 status, as per the WHO GBT, to be recognized as a WHO-listed authority, and specifically: - o Increase the number of certified QMS auditors to fulfill QMS across regulatory functions. - o Formulate a targeted capacity building strategy to manage regulatory workload and specialization. - o Restructure and equip the Information and Communication Technology (ICT) unit with skilled human resources and tools to support management information systems, including PViMS and IRIMS, and ensure network assessments for optimal accessibility.
+- Collaborate with stakeholders to achieve ML3 and aim for ML4 status, as per the WHO GBT, to be recognized as a WHO-listed authority, and specifically: - o Increase the number of certified QMS auditors to fulfill QMS across regulatory functions. - o Formulate a targeted capacity building strategy to manage regulatory workload and specialization. - Restructure and equip the Information and Communication Technology (ICT) unit with skilled human resources and tools to support management information systems, including PViMS and IRIMS, and ensure network assessments for optimal accessibility. - An effective QMS is essential for achieving ML3 according to the WHO GBT.
+Certifying the Authority under the ISO 9001:2015 standard-proposed by two internal audits-remains a critical step to further bolster the Authority's credibility, streamline processes, and enhance overall performance.